 The best vantage point of the towers is from Passo Laurin, a short 5 minute walk away from the hut.
 My personal favourite though is the view from Passo Santner, a 20 minute slight uphill walk from the hut (see photo below).

 Another little hut is scheduled to open in the summer season of 2020 right on this pass and it is already marked on the Tabacco map nr 29.
-When it does I definitely plan on coming back to check it out.
+I definitely plan on coming back to check it out once it opens!

 If you’re not into via ferrata, it’s back the same way you came, but if you can, fit one into your itinerary.
 I also highly recommend staying overnight in any of the huts you’ve passed on your hike today.